fferflo/einx/docs/source/gettingstarted/tensormanipulation.rst

 * ``einx.{flip|roll|...}`` (see :func:`einx.vmap_with_axis`).
 * ``einx.{get_at|set_at|add_at|...}`` (see :func:`einx.index`).

-See the :doc:`API reference </api>` for a complete list of available functions.
+This tutorial gives an overview of most functions and their usage.
+For a complete list of available functions, see the :doc:`API reference </api>`.

 Rearranging
 -----------